 While some of the facts above may seem daunting, you shouldn’t necessarily let money put you off from applying to university on its own, especially if the career path you wish to follow requires a degree.

 However, it’s important to know what you will be expected to repay once you graduate so you can decide whether this is something you are prepared to put up with for (potentially) 30 years of your life.

 Despite the media coverage around student debt and headline figures designed to scaremonger future prospective UCAS applicants, research has unequivocally shown that graduates earn a lot more over a life time than their non-graduate peers.

 Recent amounts for this exceed the £500,000 mark, with jobseekers not holding a degree expected to earn £12,000 a year less than graduates.

 On the other hand, there are findings which show that being a graduate doesn’t mean you will always be fruitful in the job market.
 For example, in early 2016 it was reported by City & Guilds that by 2022, less than a third of job roles are expected to be graduate positions.

-In 2013, the Office for National Statistics reported that almost half of recent graduates were stuck in non-graduate jobs, and that more than a quarter of graduates were paid less than the £11.10 an hour average for those on work-based training schemes.
+In 2018, it was reported that almost 28% of recent graduates were stuck in non-graduate jobs, and that more than a quarter of graduates were paid less than the £11.10 an hour average for those on work-based training schemes.

 The Sutton Trust has also reported that those completing a Level 5 Higher Apprenticeship can expect to earn £52,000 more over their lifetimes than graduates from non-elite universities.